preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/open-ai/content-analysis/index.rst

 Content Analysis (Open AI)
 =============================================

-**This page is under construction.**

 This option is available in Omnia 7.1 and later.

 You can set up a number of sets for content analysis.
 Here's an example:

 .. image:: content-analysis.png

-Click th pen to edit, the dust bin to delete.
+Click the pen to edit, the dust bin to delete.

 All settings are available for edit, see below.